 Through the freezing winds, I somehow managed to guide him home.
 At the doorstep, I pulled back the tie from behind my neck and we looked at each other.

 Dishevelled hair, watery eyes, and shivering in cold.

 ‘Bit different from the movies, you know!’
 Superman remarked sheepishly.

 Once inside, we appraised one another.

-His scrutiny did not bother me as I did not have to worry about assessed against some stereotypical legend — an advantage of anonymity!
+His scrutiny didn't bother me as I did not have to worry about fitting a profile of any stereotypical legend — an advantage of anonymity!
 But for him, it was an entirely different story, and he was acutely mindful that I would be comparing his current state with what he used to be.

 Yes, he was still iconic, but just about.